hoalexander44/MomentumTeamWebsite/Blogs/MathewCiprianoBlog.md

 ● The process of getting everything together for the game took up a lot of time throughout the last few weeks and into finals week.

+I really enjoyed working with my teammates to complete this game, and was glad to have been a part of this project overall.
+Personally, I believe I need to spend more time working on digital art in order to improve my style, and further define the kind of art I want to create overall.
+Despite this, I think the game came out quite well and I look forward to working on similar projects in the future.

 ![image](https://user-images.githubusercontent.com/39490762/121577387-76abae80-c9f7-11eb-903a-4a83231f2770.png)
 ![image](https://user-images.githubusercontent.com/39490762/121577398-790e0880-c9f7-11eb-95ca-1604ffacead6.png)